MarieGribouval/M2-DeepLearning/README.md

 ## 📊 Discussion of Results

-With very few effective iterations, ***we obtained the results very close to the article with classification accuracy rates (90.89%) in terms of subspecies and accuracy (91.71%) in terms of health.***
+With very few effective iterations, ***we obtained the results very close to the article with classification accuracy rates (90.89%) in terms of subspecies and (91.71%) in terms of health.***

 ### Data Set